The finished crane at it’s highest point

 Here are some pictures:

-The finished crane at it’s highest point
+The finished crane at its highest point

 The finished crane